Aaron3/unsliderThumbs/README.md

 Adds basic thumbnail support to <a href="http://unslider.com">Unslider</a>.
 Quick and dirty to start.
 (Pushing early and often.)

+__unsliderThumbs requires the https://github.com/Aaron3/unslider/tree/unslider_onStart branch at a minimum__

 Assumes the `li` element that holds the slide has a `data-thumb="http://placeholder.it/70x70"` atribute that holds the thumbnail image.

 Called with chaining: